guillemsole/nem-library-ionic2-seed/README.md

 ## iOS & Android

 Run `ionic platform add ios|android` to create a project on each platform.
-Run `ionic build ios|android/` to build platform generating an apk on android and ipa on ios.
+Run `ionic build ios|android` to build platform generating an apk on android and ipa on ios.

 ## Further help